-When you encounter an error in your website it looks like that your system is screaming at you for no reason.
-An error put a pause on your website and to remove that you need to analyse the cause of that error, and what is the possibilities to fix it.
-According to google there are 5 common error that user can face.
+When you encounter an error on your WordPress website it looks like that your system is screaming at you for no reason.
+An error put a pause on your website and to remove that you need to analyze the reason behind that error, and ways to fix it.
+There are 5 common errors that WP users face.

 - Error 401-Unauthorized error

 Often, whenever peoples detect 403 forbidden error in their WordPress websites, they are generally anxious.
 In this case, when they are trying to open a webpage they get error displaying – “you don’t have permission to access / on this server”.

 If you are in similar situation don’t panic & keep reading this guide, we will describe few methods which you can use to fix 403 forbidden error in WordPress.

 What is a 403 Forbidden – Access Denied Error in WordPress?

 It is also known as Access Denied error.
 WordPress always shows many codes and messages while occurring an error on your sites.
 Whenever your server permission doesn’t allow access to a particular page, then, you should understand the 403 forbidden occurs.